formagGinoo/GuiLongchaoReverse/README.md

                 f.write(data)
             print(f"[+] Dumped to {output_path}")
 ```
-For the decrypt key, its the same things, read the memory based on the struct, decode the bytes into UTF-16 and you will have the key.
-Please find a way to get it yourself. ^_~
+For the decrypt key, its the same things, read the memory based on the struct, decode the bytes into UTF-16 and you will have the key. ~~Please find a way to get it yourself. ^_~~~ (included in the tools)

 ---